 As a parent you will be who they turn to.
 They will look to you to calm them, educate them and validate them.
 Teach them problem solving skills to assist them when they need it.
 I have told parents to use a quiet area with music, weighted toys, and fidgets to make a safe space for them to self-regulate.

 Find Your Village

 The saying it takes a village is something you should definitely listen to.
 You will find parents, therapists, doctors, teachers that can help guide you.
 There are many supports in your area that you may not be aware of.
-You should surround yourself will people who are understanding and willing to share information with you that can make your life a lot easier.
+You should surround yourself with people who are understanding and willing to share information with you that can make your life a lot easier.

 Be Kind to Yourself

 Parents often blame themselves or wonder if they are handling this situation correctly.
 Remember, you are doing a great job and the reward will be worth all the time and energy you put in.
 Your child will be thankful.
 I know because my son thanks me for helping him.
-He was my firstborn and had visual impairments, poor self-regulation, and issues regarding tone.
+He was my firstborn, visual impairments, poor self-regulation, and issues regarding tone.
 He went through OT, PT, Play Therapy and is now a straight-A student.
 He is a well-adjusted 16-year-old boy.
-I was his advocate to make sure he received proper supports.
+I was his advocate to make sure he received proper support.
 I am beyond proud of all that he has worked through.

-If your child displays areas of difficulty, speak to your pediatrician and get referred for assessments that will allow your child to grow and become independent!
+If your child displays areas of difficulty, speak to your pediatrician and get referred for assessments that will allow your child to grow and become independent.